• Skip to primary navigation

 • ½ cup minced red onion

-• queso fresco and extra cilantro for serving
+• queso fresco or vegan alternative and extra cilantro for serving

 Prevent your screen from going dark